Flibouche/SQL_Cinema/README.md

 ## Technologies Used

+- PHP
-- HTML, CSS, JavaScript and PHP for the User Interface (UI)
+- HTML, CSS and JavaScript for the User Interface (UI)
 - MySQL with HeidiSQL for the database
 - Figma for the mockups
 - Looping (Conceptual Data Modeling)